Council Tax reminder notice

 If you do not pay the amount you owe within 7 days of its date of issue, you may be sent a summons and lose the right to pay by instalments.

 When the summons is issued you will incur costs of £125.
-This will increase your debt, however the council has a duty to protect public funds and the summons allows more debt recovery options.
+This will increase the amount you owe.
+The Council has a duty to protect public funds and the summons allows more debt recovery options.

 If you don't pay in full when you get the summons, including the £125, we'll ask the court for a Liability Order.
 It will include an additional £5.
 The date of the hearing will be on the summons.
-Payment must have been received on your Council Tax Account to stop the Liability Order.
+The Council must receive the payment in your Council Tax Account to stop the Liability Order.
 You can check this on your MyHarrow Account.

 What to do if you cannot pay the Reminder